-This is Paloma beach, one of the pretty Cap-Ferrat beaches.
+What about this beach, for example?
+Paloma beach, one of the many pretty Cap-Ferrat beaches.

-Walk around Cap-Ferrat on the Map
+The Walk around Cap Ferrat on the Map

 Start: Villefrance-sur-Mer Station